 - High glucose levels in women may cause damage to the embryonic cells, increasing risk of miscarriage and birth defects

 - Increased risk for gestational diabetes in the mother

 - Increased risk for a larger baby, which potentially may require a cesarean section birth

 It is best to take at least 3-6 months to lower and balance blood glucose levels, prior to trying to conceive if you have diabetes, or insulin resistant PCOS.
 Talk to your health care practitioner to see if Gymnema could be a part of your health plan, along with important diet, exercise and lifestyle changes.

 Gymnema (Gymnema sylvestre, G.sylvestris) is a vining plant, with oval shaped leaves and yellow flower clusters.
 It is indigenous to tropical Asian forests.
 The part of the plant that is used is the leaves.
 Gymnema comes in loose powder, capsules, tablets, and liquid tincture (extract).
 It may take several weeks for Gymnema to have a therapeutic effect on the body.
 It has been shown safe for use until desired effects are achieved.

 Loose powder and capsules: 200-400mg, 2-3 times per day

 Liquid Tincture: 2mL, 2-3 times per day

 Gymnema has been shown to be extremely safe for use, but you should consult with your healthcare practitioner before beginning use of this herb.
-Gymnema may increase insulin levels and decrease iron absorption in healthy, non-diabetic people.
-Theoretical potentiation of lipid lowering drug, glucose-lowering and hypoglycemic medications.
+Gymnema may increase insulin levels and decrease iron absorption in healthy, non-diabetic people, with theoretical potentiation of lipid-lowering drugs, glucose-lowering medications, and hypoglycemic medications.
 Not for use in pregnancy or lactation.

-1. Barney, Maren.
-Gymnema Natural Ayurvedic Herb for Diabetes, Woodland Publishing, 2006
+- Barney, M. (2006).
+Gymnema Natural Ayurvedic Herb for Diabetes.
+Woodland Publishing.